TECH TALK

 It is not expected that many applications would demand the necessity of purchasing pumps with very expensive body materials only to have them fitted with the cheapest budget elastomers.
 Although it is possible to build such a configuration, there will be very little demand for such a configuration and if the need for such a configuration should arise, then it will almost certainly come with an extended lead time.

 Selecting the right materials depends on the industry and specific application.
-Below are some industry-specific considerations:
+Below are some general industry-specific AODD pump configurations:

 All information provided in this article is intended as a preliminary guide only.
 The information contained herein does not constitute advice and some subjects briefly mentioned in this article may need further research to be fully understood.
 Pipe Warehouse UK is not responsible for any issues arising from the use or reliance on the information contained in this article.